shloktalhar25/golang/Temperature_Monitoring_System/README.md

-# 🌡️ Real-Time Temperature Monitoring System (Go Channels Project)
+# 🌡️ Real-Time Temperature Monitoring System (Using Go Channels)

 ## 🧠 Overview
 This project simulates a **real-world temperature monitoring system** using **Go channels**.